How to build a brand that stands out?

 It reaffirms your customer's social identity

 Another example is your choice of car.
 If you buy a Tesla, that purchase visibly demonstrates your active role in climate change and fighting pollution.
-It reinforces your identity in other people's minds and your own.
+It reinforces your identity in consumers' minds and your own.

 Having a visible enemy makes it easy for customers to understand who and what your brand stands for and whether a purchase from you can also fit into their social identity.